04:12:01 Sensitive Equipment Policy

 - When accepting a donation of sensitive equipment, obtain an appropriate letter of donation and then request in writing that the Business Office place the item(s) on the College equipment inventory.

 - Protection of Sensitive Equipment

 - It is the responsibility of each Department to ensure the safe keeping of all equipment and supplies purchased with College funds or donated to the College.
 This means that department supervisors should hold department personnel accountable for the discharge of their duties in safe keeping sensitive equipment.
 Therefore, each Department should have procedures for securing and maintaining sensitive equipment.
-Computer equipment and sensitive data controls should conform to all Computer Services and College control policies and procedures.
+Computer equipment and sensitive data controls must comply with all college policies and procedures.